How do I get a Deerfield Library card?

 How can I book a meeting room or study room at the Library?

 We have three meeting rooms available for use by not-for-profit groups.
-Each seats about 35, with the ability to expand into one large and welcoming space.
+Each seat about 35, with the ability to expand into one large and welcoming space.
 Technology includes hearing assistance, projectors and sound system, and other amenities.
 Study rooms, seating 2-6 people, are available on a first-come, first-served basis.
 Click here for full details.